georgedigs/CompTIA-Linux-plus-XK0-005/docs/01-understand-linux-fundamentals/index.md

     ls /boot
     ```

+## System Files and Directories

-**System Files and Directories**: The importance of understanding the specific roles and purposes of various directories in the FHS is emphasized.
+The importance of understanding the specific roles and purposes of various directories in the FHS is emphasized.
 This knowledge is vital for tasks like mounting devices or identifying connected hardware.

-### Various System Files and Directories
+***Various System Files and Directories***

 **Boot Directory (/boot)**: This directory contains essential files required for booting the system, such as the kernel image, bootloader files, initial RAM disk image, and kernel configuration files.
 It includes specific files like config (indicating the kernel version) and vmlinuz (the compressed Linux kernel executable).